 This is in addition to the publication of notes from the E&IDG meetings on the Equality & Inclusion Unit webpages.

 More generally, updates from the work of the Equality & Inclusion Unit can be found on our new ‘Blog’ page.

 The institutional Athena SWAN (AS) submission is due in early December and is being led by Professor Louise Bryant (Institutional lead for the Leeds Gender Framework) working with the Institutional Self-Assessment Team (ISAT).
 A draft version of the AS action plan was considered by the University Executive Group and given in principle approval, subject to finalisation of details particularly with regard to targets and time scales.

 New Equality and Inclusion Officers

-Two new Equality and Inclusion Officers are due to join the Equality Policy Unit in December, to work alongside the existing Officer.
+Two new Equality and Inclusion Officers are due to join the Equality & Inclusion Unit in December, to work alongside the existing Officer.
 The new Officers will progress work in the areas of Race, LGBT+ and Gender.